 - Other Short Term Current Assets *

-The reason that the other short term current assets have an asterisk is that there are people who prefer to include accounts such as prepaid expenses and other people who prefer not to include them.
-I personally don’t like including accounts that will not bring cash (there is no cash inflow).
+The other short-term current assets have an asterisk because some people prefer to include these accounts, such as prepaid expenses, while others do not.
+I don’t like including accounts that will not bring in cash.
 Therefore, excluding prepaid expenses from your current assets is a valid option as long as there is consistency.

-For example, if a company has low cash, low accounts receivable and high prepaid expenses, the working capital will be distorted by the prepaid expenses while the actual current assets that will bring cash to the company can be low.
-Therefore, there are cases where excluding the prepaid expenses or other accounts that are not readily translated into cash is a valid option.
+For example, suppose a company has low cash, low accounts receivable and high prepaid expenses.
+In that case, prepaid expenses will distort the working capital balance, while the actual current assets that will bring cash to the company are low.
+Therefore, there are cases where excluding the prepaid expenses is a valid option.

 Similarly, current liabilities include accounts payable, short term accruals, taxes payable, dividends payable and other short term liabilities that will cause a cash outflow in the short term.

 Apart from the components of working capital, it’s also essential to understand the sources of working capital.
 Working Capital can be generated by :

 - Sales: Revenue generated increases cash and accounts receivable and therefore increases the working capital.